wh201906/CubeMX_Lib/Module/Si4463/config/about_config.md

 Modulation type: OOK
 Data rate: xxx
 Rxdata rate error: 1%~10%
-GPIO0 is the clk
+GPIO0 is the RxClk
-GPIO1 is the data
+GPIO1 is the RxData
+GPIO2 is the TxData(INPUT)
+GPIO3 is the TxClk
+Switch between Direct Rx and Direct Tx template to apply each other's settings.